Hannahtersbol/MLOps/reports/README.md

 >
 > Answer:

-We managed to train our model in the cloud through the container running in cloud run.
-The reason we did it this way was for simplicity.
-Because the deployment of containers are fully automated it is easy for us to make changes to the code and get the updated container running.
-This minimized the amount of manual setup and sped up our work process.
-When the container is running we can train our model through the api.
+We successfully trained our model in the cloud by utilizing a container running on Cloud Run.
+This approach was chosen for its simplicity and efficiency.
+By making use if Cloud Run’s automated container deployment, we could implement changes to the code and have the updated container up and running with minimal effort.
+This reduced the amount of manual setup required and accelerated our workflow.
+Once the container was deployed and running, we were able to train our model through the API, ensuring a streamlined and flexible training process directly in the cloud environment.

 ## Deployment